 Recently I received a submission which I thought was compelling enough to share.
 I love receiving submissions and requests for guest posts, but because I look for unique projects and instructions, this will only be the second guest post I’ve had on my blog!
 Shannon Kaye, who hosted DIY Network Channel’s “Fresh Coat” and is now launching a series of videos on DIY’s website, contacted me a few weeks ago, submitting her work to my blog.
+If you wish to stream movies while you take a break from your DIY projects, head over to เกมส์ใหม่.
 I was actually familiar with her work and had a picture of her chevron painted ceiling in one of my files:

 Even though I LOVE the picture above, I know how grueling just painting a ceiling is, let alone doing a design, so I wanted to pick something that was a little more “doable” for everyone.
 (If you want instructions for the chevron ceiling, let me know.)